nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 .. note::
    * AEAD AES cipher modes are dependent on enabling AES core support according to `AES configuration`_.
-   * When Arm CryptoCell cc310 backend is used, AES GCM is provided by original Mbed TLS implementation.
+   * When Arm CryptoCell cc310 backend is used, AES GCM is provided by the original Mbed TLS implementation.
    * The ChaCha-Poly implemented by the Arm CryptoCell cc3xx backend does not support incremental operations.
    * The ChaCha-Poly implemented by the :ref:`nrf_security_backends_cc3xx` does not support incremental operations.